GrantCloyd/GrantCloyd/README.md

   <div align="left">

-* 🔭 I work as a back-end support engineer with rails for a rapidly expanding health-care start up.
+* 🔭 I work as a back-end software engineer with rails for a health-care staffing company.
 * ⚡ Fun facts: I spent over ten years as a professional actor and six years in medical education helping improve new student patient communication skills.
 </div>